alainkaegi/pythonorama/software_development/xp.md

 A working version of the system is presumably in the GitHub repository on the `main` branch.
 It need only be checked out and put into a format the customer can use (e.g., a standalone executable) along with any necessary instructions and delivered.

 The customer now plays with the system.
-On the project board, each story in the `Merged` column should either be moved to the `Approved` column or back to the `Backlog` column; in the latter case, the customer should include comments in the card explaining why it was rejected.
+On the project board, each story in the `Merged` column should either be moved to the `Approved` column or back to the `Backlog` column; in the latter case, the customer should include comments in the story explaining why it was rejected.
 This also gives the customer the opportunity to discover bugs that the developers missed and think about what's important for the next iteration.
-Crucially, the customer agrees or disagrees with any claims the developers have made about completing stories.
+Crucially, the customer agrees or disagrees with any claims the developers have made about which stories are complete.

 ## Resources
 - [Extreme Programming: A gentle introduction](http://www.extremeprogramming.org/)